ridaprivt/Carvo-X/README.md

 ## Pages

-Modula consists of the following pages:
+Carvo X consists of the following pages:

 - :house: **Home:** The home page serves as the main screen, providing quick access to essential features and functionalities.

 - :bust_in_silhouette: **Profile:** The profile page allows users to view and edit their personal information, including the custom profile picture and username.

-- :lock: **Privacy Statement:** This page outlines the privacy policies and terms of use for Modula, ensuring transparency and compliance with regulations.
+- :lock: **Privacy Statement:** This page outlines the privacy policies and terms of use for Carvo X, ensuring transparency and compliance with regulations.

-- :scroll: **Terms and Conditions:** Users can review the terms and conditions governing the use of Modula in this section.
+- :scroll: **Terms and Conditions:** Users can review the terms and conditions governing the use of Carvo X in this section.

 ## Getting Started

-To get started with Modula, follow these steps:
+To get started with Carvo X, follow these steps:

-1. Clone the repository to your local machine using the command `git clone https://github.com/sherryzia/Modula.git`.
+1. Clone the repository to your local machine using the command `git clone https://github.com/sherryzia/Carvo X.git`.
 2. Open the directory in your preferred IDE and run the command `flutter pub get` to install the required dependencies.
 3. Run the `main.dart` file on either the VM or a physical device to launch the application.